-RULES vs. THE MOBILEHOME RESIDENCY LAW
+PARK RULES vs. MOBILEHOME RESIDENCY LAW

-Q. Do mobilehome park rules prevail over state law?

-A. No. The park rental agreement and the park rules and regulations must be consistent with the Mobilehome Residency Law (MRL) and other laws that apply in parks.
+- Q. Do mobilehome park rules prevail over state law? - A. No. The park rental agreement and the park rules and regulations must be consistent with the MRL and other laws that apply in parks.
 For example, a park rental agreement or rule that provides the park may increase the rent with a 30-day notice to a homeowner who owns the mobilehome in the park would be in conflict with Civil Code Sec.
 798.30, which provides that such a rent increase requires a 90-day notice.
-In this case the MRL would prevail over the conflicting park rule.
+In this example, the MRL prevails over the conflicting park rule.

-• State laws prevail over park rules.
+State laws prevail over park rules.